cloud-gov/cf-subpath-proxy/README.md

 If you provide a `uiPattern` parameter matching the path when you set up the app object in your R code, you'll see the app respond, but request JS and CSS assets from a `/shared` path.
 If you don't have another Shiny app at the root of the same hostname, those assets won't be found, and the app will appear broken.

 In 12-factor land we don't want our app to care about how requests are routed to it, and we don't want apps to request JS and CSS from each other.
-We've referenced [an example from the Shiny documentation](https://support.rstudio.com/hc/en-us/articles/213733868-Running-Shiny-Server-with-a-Proxy) and to configure an `nginx-buildpack` proxy app here that provides these attributes.
+In this example, we configure an `nginx-buildpack` proxy app that provides these attributes, referencing [an example from the Shiny documentation](https://support.rstudio.com/hc/en-us/articles/213733868-Running-Shiny-Server-with-a-Proxy).

 ## Using the proxy
 1. Map the misbehaving app to a route on an `.internal` domain, eg `<appname>.apps.internal`.